railsbridge/docs/CONTRIBUTING.md

 Relax, you came to the right place.
 In order to contribute you'll need to be able to familiarize yourself with some concepts from git and GitHub.
 It's going to be a lot of information, but you're :sparkles:awesome:sparkles:!
-So you it'll be fine.
+So it'll be fine.

 First, you'll need a GitHub account, which is totally free.
 You can sign up